Khang5687/attendance-system-frontend/README.md

 source ~/.bashrc
 ```
 After that, we can use the command `addmember` and `record` to run the two relevant python scripts.
 This is how we were able to avoid the hassle of typing the full path of the python scripts in the presentation.

+## Note
+Due to technical errors, I cannot fully implement the "Register Member" feature on the website.
+Therefore, please expect bugs when experiment with it.